Maia-Everett/lintian.eu/_posts/2024-03-13-warcraft-retrospective-20.md

 ![The Fires Down Below](/assets/wr/WC3ScrnShot_031024_195214_37.jpg)
 {% endfigure %}

-Thrall and a troll headhunter are in a prison cell.
+Thrall and a troll headhunter are in a prison cell, and as usual, nobody bothered to take away their weapons and armor.
 Thrall wonders what the murlocs want from them, and gets some exposition.

 {% figure [caption:"I'm sorry, but was this really the best way to place the camera?"] %}
 ![The Fires Down Below](/assets/wr/WC3ScrnShot_031024_195248_39.jpg)
 {% endfigure %}

 Thrall says orcs won't be scared that easily, and escapes by frying the two murloc guards with Chain Lightning.
-Your starting squad consists on just that one headhunter, but Thrall can also summon his wolves.
+Your starting squad consists of just that one headhunter, but Thrall can also summon his wolves.
 Thus begins our mission --- a dungeon crawl.
 And it's *awesome*.

 Dungeon crawl missions in Warcraft 3 are yet another throwback to Dungeons & Dragons.
 They're nothing like the linear dungeons of modern WoW; rather, the dungeon fills the entire map, and it's full of secrets, and crazy twists and turns, and mazelike passages, and no shortage of wandering monsters.
 To keep things fair, however, Thrall's Far Sight ability is disabled underground.